EM Algorithm and Mixtures of Generalized Linear Models

 Part of the EM process is then to obtain the parameters estiamte that maximizes this expected complete data log likelihood.

 If each component density has a separate set of parameters, then they can be estimated separately.
-So the parameter for component can be estimated via maximizing the weighted likelihood:
+So the parameter for component i can be estimated via maximizing the weighted likelihood:

 Notice the tricky part of the EM for Mixture model is that it is not always possible to analytically obtain the actual maximum.
-But if the density function for component is from the generalized linear model family, we can rewrite the formula as
+But if the density function for component i is from the generalized linear model family, we can rewrite the formula as

 Last updated